 Image Credit: Jay Jeffers (Photography: Matthew Millman)

-2. Use warm colours
+2. Add warm colours to your living room

 If you don’t know already, colours can be felt. meaning that they have an actual physiological influence on us.
 Warm (and dark) colours appear physically warmer – which is why they’re used so much in ski chalets – whilst cool, light colours appear physically cooler.
 This doesn’t just apply to neutrals – all colours have warm undertone options.
 Think indigo blue instead of sky blue, moss green instead of seafoam green and aubergine instead of violet.
 Incorporate some extra warmth into your home with a warm wood coffee table, a caramel wool throw or a beige rug.
 And don’t be discouraged if your space is predominantly cool – this Jay Jeffers living room nook schools in mixing warm hues (like in the wooden coffee table and panelling) with cooler ones (the sofa and rug).